vvkorz/vvkorz.github.io/content/projects/diploma/index.md

 type: page
 ---

-Here is what I did to earn my engineering degree in [Bauman Moscow State Technical University (BMSTU)](http://www.bmstu.ru/en/).
+Here's the account of my journey to earning an engineering degree from [Bauman Moscow State Technical University (BMSTU)](http://www.bmstu.ru/en/).

-The title of my thesis is «Vacuum evaporation machine of Osmium films».
-During the last two years of my university's studies in Moscow all my term papers have been dedicated to different parts of this system.
-All papers were written in Russian language and here I just briefly describe the machine.
+My thesis, titled "Vacuum Evaporation Machine for Osmium Films," encapsulated the culmination of my studies.
+Throughout the final two years of my education in Moscow, I devoted all my term papers to various components of this intricate system, documented solely in Russian.
+Here, I'll provide a brief overview of the machine.

-In general the task was to redesign an existing vacuum machine, from which I reused only the main chamber with all its units and technical parts including the vacuum system being redesigned.
-The major function of this machine is to etch and deposit the Osmium film on the emitting surface of cathodes of various designs.
-To meet different requirements of cathode production technology multiple technological regimes of etching were developed.
+The primary objective was to overhaul an existing vacuum apparatus, salvaging only the core chamber along with its accompanying units and technical elements, while reimagining the vacuum system entirely.
+This machine's principal role is to both etch and deposit osmium films onto the emitting surfaces of cathodes of diverse configurations.
+To accommodate the diverse demands of cathode production techniques, a range of etching protocols was devised.
-The described system is constructed for maintenance of various regimes of etching, both with high, and low speed, and also with maintenance of the minimum non-uniformity of the film.

-Given the constrained parameters and dimensions of cathodes I have created various layout diagrams of the system.
-The carousel type of the machine proved to be the most suitable.
+The system I describe was engineered to facilitate multiple etching regimens, catering to both high and low speeds while minimizing film irregularities.
+Given the specific parameters and dimensions of the cathodes, I devised various layout schematics, ultimately settling on a carousel design as the most suitable.
-I have chosen magnetron as an evaporating system and calculated it's parameters on the basis of the required Osmium film properties.
-On the ground of these calculations, I have developed the design of intra-chamber equipment determining the place of the basic technological units and choosing the pattern of cartridge with cathodes motion.
-Due to the optimal location of the essential units, the design of the vacuum chamber provides normal functioning of the machine and ease in maintenance.
-The kinematic calculations were performed in Matlab simulating different transmission ratios, necessary frequency of electric motors, carousel rotation, as well as the basic threaded connections.
-Besides, the vacuum system has been developed to achieve required vacuum levels.
-Calculating the time of pumping I took into account sorption and desorption of the gases on the walls of the chamber.
-Putting the principles of ease in maintenance, I have arranged the configuration of vacuum system on a carrying frame.
-To choose the most rational variants of purchased parts (that is pumps, flanged connections, current feed throughs, valves and etc.), within the limits of the project, I have carried out the analysis of the construction and properties of these parts of vacuum system.

-This is how the machine looked like at the end:
+For the evaporative system, I opted for a magnetron and meticulously calculated its parameters based on the desired properties of the osmium film.
+Subsequently, I crafted the intra-chamber apparatus layout, strategically placing essential technological components and selecting the motion pattern for the cathode cartridge.

+By optimizing the arrangement of vital components within the vacuum chamber, I ensured smooth operation and ease of maintenance.
+Kinematic analyses were performed using Matlab, simulating transmission ratios, motor frequencies, carousel rotations, and threaded connections.

+Additionally, a vacuum system was engineered to attain requisite vacuum levels, factoring in gas sorption and desorption on chamber walls when estimating pumping times.
+To streamline maintenance procedures, I designed the vacuum system configuration on a portable frame.

+Furthermore, I conducted a comprehensive analysis to select the most suitable components—such as pumps, flanged connections, current feed-throughs, and valves—within project constraints, ensuring optimal performance.

+The culmination of this endeavor was a machine that resembled the following:

 ![3dimage](/images/vacuum_machine.jpg)

-The resulting machine was successfully exploited in the experimental production unit of the ["Toriy" Company](https://www.toriy.ru/) in Moscow.
+Subsequently, the completed machine was successfully deployed in the experimental production unit of the ["Toriy" Company](https://www.toriy.ru/) in Moscow.